AUdaltsova/spot_the_bot/README.md

 vectors2.csv - resulting table of vectors, including filenames and class tags

 ## Clusterization
-Spot_the_bot_K_means.ipynb - clusterization via K-means, with and witout PCA (written in R)
+Spot_the_bot_K_means.py - clusterization via K-means, with and witout PCA (written in R)

-Spot_the_bot_K_means - Colaboratory.pdf - copy of the .ipynb for easier access, includes graphs
+Spot_the_bot_K_means - Colaboratory.pdf - copy of the Google Colaboratory for easier access, includes graphs